osg-htc/docs/docs/data/frontier-squid.md

 2. If you are setting up a new resource, set `Active: false`.
     Only set `Active: true` for a resource when it is accepting requests and ready for production.

-A few hours after a squid is registered and marked Active, [verify that it is monitored by WLCG](https://twiki.cern.ch/twiki/bin/view/LCG/WLCGSquidRegistration#Verify_monitor).
+If you are running a WLCG site, a few hours after a squid is registered and marked Active
+[verify that it is monitored by WLCG](https://twiki.cern.ch/twiki/bin/view/LCG/WLCGSquidRegistration#Verify_monitor).

 ## Reference